craftyjs/craftyjs.github.com/source/documentation/events.md

 `Crafty.unbind()` and `Crafty.one()` also exist, and act exactly as you'd expect!

-One particularly important built-in global event is "EnterFrame".
+One particularly important built-in global event is "UpdateFrame".
 You can read more about it in the section on Crafty's [game loop](/documentation/gameloop.html)